nogibjj/oo46_Python_Temp_W3/README.md

     * Creates and saves both a descriptive analysis and a distribution bar chart from the input file
         * the output is then saved in the reports folder as a pdf file (Automobiles_Report.pdf)
     * It applys mpg_cat() function on mpg column of the input file and creates an excell sheet with the results
-        * the output of this process is also saved in the reports folder under the name: automobiles_updated.xlsx
+        * the output of this process is also saved in the reports folder under the name: Automobiles_Desc.xlsx

     * It then alerts the user with a success message